botlabs-gg/carlbot-docs/docs/levels.md

 | **level [serverbackground\|serverbg] \<link>** | `!lvl serverbg https://i.ibb.co/L1n\|<` | Sets the default [background](#background) for level cards in your server.
 This won't overwrite individually set backgrounds. |

 <!-- tab:Slash Commands -->
-!> In order for the bot to start tracking messages you need to change <i>any</i> setting.
-As long as `/level config` works, the level system works.

 | Name              | Example           | Usage                                                                         |
 | ----------------- | ----------------- | ----------------------------------------------------------------------------- |
 | **level member [member]** | `/level member @Carl-bot` | Displays the rank card for a member.                          |